Mango Panna Cotta Tart

 Pro tip – Freezing the tart will prevent the panna cotta mixture from soaking into the crust.

-Panna cotta mixture
+The Panna cotta mixture

 - Sprinkle gelatin over the cold milk.
 Stir and set aside for 3 to 5 minutes to bloom.

-Pro tip - Soaking the gelatin will ensure it dissolved into a smooth, not grainy mixture. - In a heavy-bottom saucepan, over medium heat, heat the cream & sugar until sugar dissolves and cream comes to an almost boil.
+Pro tip – Soaking the gelatin will ensure it dissolves into a smooth, not grainy mixture. - In a heavy-bottom saucepan, over medium heat, heat the cream & sugar until sugar dissolves and cream comes to an almost boil.

 - Add the vanilla extract and the soaked gelatin milk.
-Continue to cook until the gelatin is all dissolved and the mixture is well heated thru.
+Continue cooking until the gelatin is fully dissolved and the mixture is thoroughly heated.

-Pro tip - We do not want to boil the gelatin as it can make the gelatin chewy. - Take the mixture off the heat and add the mango puree.
-Sieve the mixture thru a mesh to get any undissolved gelatin and press the puree through (see video).
+Pro tip – We do not want to boil the gelatin as it can make the gelatin chewy. - Take the mixture off the heat and add the mango puree.
+Sieve the mixture through a mesh to get any undissolved gelatin and press the puree through (see video).

 - Gently pour the mixture into the chilled/partially frozen tart shell.